Data-Driven Estimation of Quadrotor Motor Efficiency via Residual Minimization: Motor Efficiency Estimation

 \subsection{Outlier Rejection and Reweighting}

 To suppress the influence of abnormal measurements, a median absolute deviation (MAD)–based reweighting scheme is applied at each outer iteration.
+MAD is used as a robust scale estimator because extreme residuals can bias the standard deviation estimate.
 For the $i$-th segment, the weighted residual energy is

 The residual energy median and MAD are computed as